sakimarquis/awesome-computational-neuroscience/README.md

 - [BrainPy](https://github.com/brainpy/BrainPy) - A flexible, efficient, and extensible framework for computational neuroscience and brain-inspired computation based on the JIT compilation.
 - [Nengo](https://github.com/hmmlearn/hmmlearn) - The Nengo Brain Maker is a Python package for building, testing, and deploying neural networks.
+- [NeuroGym](https://github.com/neurogym/neurogym) - NeuroGym is a curated collection of neuroscience tasks with a common interface.
+The goal is to facilitate training of neural network models on neuroscience tasks.

 ### Computational Cognitive Science

 - [HDDM](https://hddm.readthedocs.io/en/latest/) - A python toolbox for hierarchical Bayesian parameter estimation of the Drift Diffusion Model (via PyMC).
+- [Computational and Behavioral Modeling](https://payampiray.github.io/cbm) - CBM provides tools for hierarchical Bayesian inference